The Water Cycle and the Role of Geneva

 Valuing Water as an Input to Production and Socio-Economic Activity – Food and Agriculture, Energy and Industry, Business and Employment

-Agriculture places the biggest demand on global freshwater resources and is a major contributor to environmental degradation.
+Agriculture places the biggest demand on global freshwater resources and is a major contributor to environmental degradation, with 80% of world consumed water.
 Despite being fundamental to food security, water in food production is generally given a low value when assessed purely through the economic lens of value produced in relation to water used.
 Many of the wider benefits – improving nutrition, generating income, adapting to climate change and reducing migration – are often not reflected in the cost of water.
 For the energy, industry and business (EIB) sector, water-related threats such as water scarcity, flooding and climate change can push up costs and disrupt supply chains.
 Corporate mismanagement of water can damage ecosystems and harm reputations and affect sales.